A walk through Paradise: 15 outstanding Maldives resorts.

 All-day dining is savored at the BLU Restaurant or at EPICURE.
 For fine dining, head over to Edge, but if Asian cuisine is more to your liking, the Nest restaurant is definitely the better choice.
 What we really liked is the Subsix underwater playground, which is often the host of Champagne breakfasts, subaquatic lunches, and weekly glow parties.
 Runner-ups include the Dune Al-Fresco lounge, the Tribal signature concept, and the grab-and-go Deli.
 In-room dining is also available if you want to eat in complete privacy.

-As for activities, we already mentioned the Drift Spa, but we should also tell you about the various swimming opportunities, whether we’re talking about swimming with hammerhead sharks or dolphins.
+As for activities, we already mentioned the Drift Spa, but we should also tell you about the various swimming opportunities, whether we’re talking about swimming with hammerhead sharks, dolphins, or other marine life.
 You could also accompany marine biologists, snorkel, surf, and even adopt your own coral.
 Yeah, that’s a thing now.

 Pricing at Niyama Private Islands Maldives depends largely on your room choice and stay package.
 The package can include several meals or just a breakfast, as well as various other services such as spa treatments or honeymoon activities.
 At any rate, the most affordable option involves staying at a Beach studio, which costs $555 per night.
 However, a more lavish Deluxe Water Studio with a pool would cost you $1,000 per night.